RetroPie/RetroPie-Docs/docs/FAQ.md

 ### Why can't I SSH as root anymore?

-The `root` account password is disabled by default (as is the case for Raspberry Pi OS and many other Linux distros).
+The `root` account login via SSH is disabled by default (as is the case for many other Linux distros).
 To allow remote SSH access using the `root` account:

 * Enable `root` login with SSH by editing the SSH configuration file.
 Run: